ceciliawambui/ceciliawambui/README.md

 ## Hi there 👋!
 I'm Cecilia Wambui

-I'm a Software Developer with a deep love for building dynamic web applications.
+I'm a Full-stack Software Developer with a deep love for building dynamic web applications.
 My tech stack includes React for crafting sleek user interfaces and Django for creating powerful back-end systems.
 I'm driven by curiosity and a constant desire to learn and experiment with new technologies.

 Let's create something awesome together! 🌟